 There is no specific treatment for CADASIL available at the moment.
 In the long run, we hope that a better understanding of how the underlying genetic abnormality causes CADASIL will allow us to discover how this results in the blood vessel damage, and lead to the development of drugs to prevent this damage.
 However, this is likely to be a number of years away.

 Aspirin has been shown to reduce the risk of recurrent stroke by about 20% for common stroke.
-Therefore although it has not been tested specifically in CADASIL patients most doctors would recommend that patients with CADASIL who have had stroke take a small dose of aspirin (75-300mg/day).
+Therefore, although it has not been tested specifically in CADASIL patients, most doctors would recommend that patients with CADASIL who have had stroke take a small dose of aspirin (75-300mg/day).
 An alternative to aspirin is clopidogrel (75mg/day).
+In CADASIL patients who have not suffered stroke, there is no clear indication for aspirin.
 We avoid warfarin, or taking the combination of aspirin and clopidogrel, unless required for another medical reason, as this can increase the risk of bleeding within the brain in people with CADASIL.
-In CADASIL patients who have not suffered stroke there is no clear indication for aspirin, although some patients take it when they reach their 40s or 50s.